soumen0818/Linker/USER_GUIDE.md

 ### Technical Questions

 **Q: What languages are supported?**
-A: JavaScript, TypeScript, Python, Java, Go, CSS/SCSS/LESS.
+A: JavaScript, TypeScript, Python, Go, CSS/SCSS/LESS.

 **Q: Does it work with TypeScript path aliases?**
 A: Yes, Linker reads your `tsconfig.json` automatically.